hscasn/thumbnail-viewer/README.md

 # Thumbnail viewer

-Simple library for displaying images from thumbnails without leaving the page, very lightweight (less than 2kb when minified) and without dependencies.
+I am tired of huge libraries for simply displaying a modal with thumbnails.
+This one is less than 2kb, has no dependencies, and is super fast.
+Use this library to display images without leaving the page.

 No setup required, although you probably want to add some CSS to it.
 Read the Styling section in this document for details.